 The most important factor when releasing hedgehogs into the wild is that the area already supports a hedgehog population.
 If there are no hedgehogs in your area then there is usually a good reason for this, and we do not want to release our youngsters in an area where they may not survive, or may not find mates.

-There are other certain criteria which we would ask you to meet before applying to join the programme:
+There are other certain criteria which we would ask you to meet before applying to join the hedgehog release programme:

-- There must be suitable cover and the ground have an adequate food source.
+- There must be suitable cover and the ground has an adequate food source.

 - There should be no chain link fence in your garden – hedgehogs frequently get their heads caught in this and cannot reverse out.